SaanmoiyolNyibiam/PyLAMP-Program/docs/se_basics/0x04-map_your_mind.md

 Develop an algorithm that calculates the sum of squares of given input of numbers.
 You are going to create a flow chart and pseudo code.

-- Create the algorithm in a flow chart save a screen shot and upload it to google drive, and give access to anyone with the link
-- Create pseudo code in a google doc and and give access to anyone with the link

 ### Task 1
 Develop an algorithm that reads in three numbers and writes them all in sorted order.
 You are going to create a flow chart and pseudo code.

-- Create the algorithm in a flow chart save a screen shot and upload it to google drive, and give access to anyone with the link
-- Create pseudo code in a google doc and and give access to anyone with the link

 ### Task 2
 Develop an algorithm that calculates a running sum.

 A user will enter numbers that will be added to the sum and when a negative number is encountered, stop adding numbers and write out the final result.
 You are going to create a flow chart and pseudo code.

+__General Tips:__
+1. You can make use of an online tool [draw.io](https://www.drawio.com/) for designing your flowcharts.
-- Create the algorithm in a flow chart save a screen shot and upload it to google drive, and give access to anyone with the link
+2. Create the algorithm for each task into a flow chart, save a copy.
+3. Create a folder in google drive named `Map your mind` and upload your file there.
-- Create pseudo code in a google doc and and give access to anyone with the link
+4. Create pseudocode in a google doc and upload file to the folder as well.
+5. Make sure you give access to anyone with link for both pseudocode and flowchart files.
+6. Give access to anyone with link to the folder and forward your link to your PyLAMP Program instructor.